Biden's Afghanistan policy counts on issue fading in importance for war-weary Americans | Politics

 Biden's Afghanistan policy counts on issue fading in importance for war-weary Americans

-"It isn't about not caring or being empathetic about what's going on over there but worrying about what's happening in America."
-Biden has faced criticism even from some fellow Democrats for his handling of the crisis.
 But White House officials believe Americans' horror over graphic images https://www.reuters.com/world/asia-pacific/small-afghan-girl-is-lifted-crowd-capturing-desperation-flee-kabul-2021-08-19 of the chaos in Kabul and pleas from Afghans who fear they will be killed by the Taliban will morph into support for the president's decision to pull troops from the country by Aug.
 31 after a 20-year war.
+They expect the Afghanistan story to recede from the headlines, replaced by the resurgence in COVID-19 cases, the economic recovery and other issues, people familiar with the matter said.

 - Country: